tensorflow/datasets/docs/api_docs/python/tfds/features/FeaturesDict.md

 #### Args:

-feature_dict (dict): Dictionary containing the feature connectors of a sample.
+feature_dict (dict): Dictionary containing the feature connectors of a example.
 The keys should correspond to the data dict as returned by tf.data.Dataset().
 Types (tf.int32,...) and dicts will automatically be converted into FeatureConnector.